jimhigson/oboe.js/writing/main/6_Conclusion.md

 using a simpler JSONPath expression Firefox showed by far the largest improvement indicating that on this platform the functional pattern matching is the bottleneck.

+During the project a new version of Chrome more than doubled the node throughput dur to including later version of the v8 Javascript engine.
+Node also uses v8 and should be updated to this version soon.

 Of these results I find only the very low performance on old versions of Internet Explorer concerning, almost certainly degrading user experience